Yagisan/The-Bustling-Valley/README.md

 # Modifying the mod list

-Modifying the mod list is not supported in any way, and is considered to be covered under the Wabbajack Discord Rule 11.
+**Modifying the mod list is not supported in any way, and is considered to be covered under the Discord Rule 12.**

+## Disabling selected mods

 That said, I recognise that there are some mods that people may not like, and if disabled, will not functionally break the list.